 Boston third base coach Brian Butterfield was ejected by first base umpire Toby Basner for slamming his helmet to the ground.

 "I just don't like the whole inconclusive deal," said Pedroia, who didn't think he was tagged before crossing the plate.
 "Replay, you should go check it out and you're either out or safe.
 I don't know what inconclusive means.
-Maybe that means someone doesn't want to make a decision."

 The second game was a bit smoother, but just as frenetic.